Heidi Newfield: Biography

 Newfield was born in Healdsburg, California.
 By age 13, she had decided to pursue a career in country music.
 In 1996, she joined Keith Burns and Ira Dean to form the group Trick Pony.
 Newfield recorded three albums as a member of Trick Pony: Trick Pony (2001), On a Mission (2003) and R.I.D.E.
 (2005).
 These albums accounted for eight singles on the Billboard country charts, including the group's highest peaking, the No. 4 "On a Night like This," from 2001.
 Newfield sang lead vocals on most of the group's songs, including every single except "Just What I Do."
 She also played rhythm guitar and harmonica and co-wrote several songs on each album.
 Newfield announced her departure from Trick Pony in 2006.

 Newfield's first work outside of Trick Pony was as a guest vocalist on Cledus T. Judd's cover of the Ray Stevens song "Gitarzan", featured on Judd's 2007 album Boogity, Boogity - A Tribute to the Comedic Genius of Ray Stevens.
 Later that same year, Newfield began working with record producer Tony Brown to record her solo album for Curb Records, the same label to which Trick Pony was signed from 2004 to 2008.
 Her debut single, "Johnny & June," entered the country charts in early 2008, followed by the release of her debut album What Am I Waiting For in August of that year.
 "Johnny & June" peaked at number 11 on the country charts, in late September 2008, and was followed a month later by "Cry Cry ('Til the Sun Shines)".
 This song, originally recorded by Martina McBride on her album Waking Up Laughing, peaked at 29 in early 2009.
 The title track was released as the album's third single on May 4, 2009, and reached 57.

 In November 2010, Newfield announced that she would be working with producer Blake Chancey on a second album.
 Its first single, "Stay Up Late," which was written by Ben Hayslip, Sonya Isaacs, and Jimmy Yeary, was released in March 2011 and peaked at number 51 on the Billboard Hot Country Songs chart.

 In April 2012, Curb Records revived Sidewalk Records and signed Newfield as the flagship artist for the label.
 Newfield's first single for Sidewalk, "Why’d You Have to Be So Good", written by Jeffrey Steele and Jeremy Popoff, guitarist for the band Lit, was released in mid-2012.

+To add before Trick Pony the band was called Rebel.